We will equip our students to thrive in uncertain futures and navigate change by developing the following attributes:

 Pedagogic case studies

-These articles articulate and explore pedagogic resources and research to inform your practice and curriculum making.
+The case study below articulate and explore pedagogic resources and research to inform your practice and curriculum making.

 The Personal and Professional Development – Learning for Life publication, offers academic and teaching staff explanations and advice on engaging with personal and professional development in the creative arts.

-A reflective questionnaire evaluating the student experience focused on how students and staff negotiate the various tensions inherent in setting up industry projects.
+Explore a reflective questionnaire evaluating the student experience focused on how students and staff negotiate the various tensions inherent in setting up industry projects.